Careers in hospitality and travel without a degree

 This is an industry in which both graduate schemes and higher-level apprenticeships are less widely available than in some other career areas such as finance or retail.
 As a result, these kinds of structured programmes are likely to be highly competitive.

 Some employers have structured their jobs and training so it is possible to progress from entry-level roles and gain qualifications along the way, or to join at a higher level if you already have the experience and qualifications needed.
-For example, it is possible to join McDonald’s as a crew member and progress to supervisory and management roles.
-This could lead to you being considered for McDonald’s foundation degree in managing business operations, which is awarded by Manchester Metropolitan University.
+For example, it has previously been possible to join McDonald’s as a crew member and progress to supervisory and management roles.
+This could lead to you being considered for McDonald’s foundation degree in managing business operations.

 Check the level of apprenticeships

 When you are researching apprenticeships in hospitality and travel, check the level of qualifications on offer carefully and use our advice on questions to ask about school leaver programmes and apprenticeships to find a scheme at the right level for you.
 You may find that there are more intermediate and advanced apprenticeships on offer than higher apprenticeships suitable for school leavers with A levels.
 Our guide to school leaver programmes and apprenticeships explains the different levels.

 There are plenty of entry-level jobs in hospitality and travel, for example waiting and bar staff roles, all offering the chance to gain experience and a foothold in the industry.
 This, in turn, puts you in a good position to apply for supervisory roles and ultimately management positions.